1829 Crawfurd Map of Burma or Myanmar - first accurate map of Burma!

 First Anglo-Burmese War

-Bagyidaw, aka Sagaing Min, seventh king of the Konbaung Dynasty of Burma (1784 - 1846), inherited an empire near its height in terms of both land controlled and military power.
+Bagyidaw, aka Sagaing Min, the seventh king of the Konbaung Dynasty of Burma (1784 - 1846), inherited an empire near its height in terms of both territory and military power.
 He was unfortunate enough to share a border with British India, which had an interest in expanding its holdings into Burma.
 The British fostered rebellions in Bagyidaw's border provinces, including Arakan, Manipur, and Assam, all of which had been brought into the fold of Burmese dominion by Bagyidaw's grandfather.
-The British also encouraged border incursions.

 Crawfurd Mission to Ava, 1826

 For the Burmese Empire, it was the beginning of the end.
 The Third Burmese Empire, for a brief time the terror of British India, was crippled and no longer a threat to the eastern frontier.
-The Konbaung Dynasty itself went through a sharp decline until ultimately all of Burma fell under British control.
+The Konbaung Dynasty itself went through a sharp decline until, ultimately, all of Burma was under British control.

 Scientific and Reconnaissance Tour de Force